maximusmaximalistus/bitcoin-articles/0002_debian.md

 Restart.

 Now you can remove the installation USB stick, if you use it.
-And connect a disconnect external storage devices.
+And connect and disconnect external storage devices.
 GRUB is installed in the EFI partition your created in the installation process.

 ### Install GRUB on the BIOS boot area of the storage device you used.
 So you can boot this storage device in a system without EFI (optional).
 (...)